arigatoexpress/fullsail_scanner/README.md

 Keep your bot token private.
 Anyone with the token can send messages using your bot.
 After creating the bot you can [join our Telegram group](https://t.me/+4ZZQ3MQWsjAyNjQx) and add the bot to receive alerts there.
 Use the `/getUpdates` API method or a test message to determine the group chat ID.
+New members must send a message in the chat before their chat ID will appear in the `/getUpdates` response.

 ### Running continuously